Dew Point for Running: Why It Beats Humidity

 Running tips, weather science, and performance insights.

-The best summer run time depends on dew point, sun exposure, and heat stored in pavement, not just air temperature.
-Use this evidence-based framework and RunWeather's hour-by-hour comparison.
+The best summer run time depends on dew point, sun exposure, and heat stored in pavement, not the air temperature alone.
+Here is how I choose between a morning and an evening run, hour by hour.

 Humidity changes sweat cooling, not just sweat amount.
 Build a simple fluids + sodium plan by dew point, duration, and effort, with safety-first limits.